You’ve put in the hours. You’ve paid your dues.

 Client proposals are your chance to show how you can help your client solve their problems.
-You’ll need to be clear about the scope of the project, the services you provide, what you’ll charge for the services (your hourly rate and/or whether you’ll work on a retainer basis), the deliverables, and the time frame.
+You’ll need to be clear about the project’s scope, the services you provide, what you’ll charge for the services (your hourly rate and/or whether you’ll work on a retainer basis), the deliverables, and the time frame.
 And be sure you show how you and the client will be able to measure the results.

-You may be wondering why on earth you’d need an online store.
+You may be wondering why on earth you’d need an eCommerce store.
 And, maybe you don’t.

 Passive income can be handy for bolstering your bottom line and an important safety net for lean seasons.